erikrose/peep/README.rst

 Peep
 ====

-Historically, deploying Python projects has been a pain in the neck if you want any kind of security.
-PyPI lets package authors change the contents of their packages without revving the version number, and, until very recently, there was no support for HTTPS, leaving it open to man-in-the-middle attacks.
-If you wanted to guarantee known-good dependencies for your deployment, you had to either run a local PyPI mirror, manually uploading packages as you vetted them, or you had to check everything into a vendor library, necessitating a lot of fooling around with your VCS (or maintaining custom tooling) to do upgrades.
+Historically, deploying Python projects has been a pain in the neck for the security-conscious.
+First, PyPI lets authors change the contents of their packages without revving their version numbers.
+Second, any future compromise of PyPI or its caching CDN means you could get a package that's different from the one you signed up for.
+If you wanted to guarantee known-good dependencies for your deployment, you had to either run a local PyPI mirror, manually uploading packages as you vetted them, or else check everything into a vendor library, necessitating a lot of fooling around with your VCS (or maintaining custom tooling) to do upgrades.

 Peep fixes all that.

-Vet your packages, put hashes of the PyPI-sourced tarballs into requirements.txt, use ``peep install`` instead of ``pip install``, and let the crypto do the rest.
+Vet your packages, put hashes of the PyPI-sourced tarballs into ``requirements.txt``, use ``peep install`` instead of ``pip install``, and let the crypto do the rest.
 If a downloaded package doesn't match the hash, ``peep`` will freak out, and installation will go no further.
 No servers to maintain, no enormous vendor libs to wrestle.
-Just requirements.txt with some funny-looking comments and peace of mind.
+Just ``requirements.txt`` with some funny-looking comments and peace of mind.

 Switching to Peep